snowdriftcoop/snowdrift/BUILD.md

 # Building and Running Snowdrift Locally

+Snowdrift has been built successfully on Debian, Ubuntu, Arch, Fedora, Gentoo, NixOS, and other distros of GNU/Linux as well as on OpenBSD and OS X.

+Although some volunteers have built on Windows, some issues remain unsettled.

 ## Install System Dependencies

-Install [Git], [PostgreSQL] and [Stack].
+The only system-level dependencies are [Git], [PostgreSQL], and [Stack].

 Note: You do *not* need to install GHC or Haskell Platform.
 Stack will automatically install the correct GHC version if you don't have it, and this won't affect any installation you already have of other versions.

-### System-specific notes

-Snowdrift has been built successfully on Debian, Ubuntu, Arch, Fedora, Gentoo, NixOS, and other distros of GNU/Linux as well as on OpenBSD and OS X.

-Although some volunteers have built on Windows, not everything seems to work quite right there.

-**Follow the details for your system here, then skip down to the "Get the Code" section.**
+**Follow the details for your system, then skip to the "Get the Snowdrift Code" section.**

-#### Debian, Ubuntu, and any related derivatives
+### Debian, Ubuntu, and any related derivatives

 To install dependencies, run the following commands: